 Californians deserve a democracy that values and holds sacred the freedom to vote.
-At California Common Cause, we are committed to defending voting rights, making ballot box accessible for all eligible voters, and safeguarding our voting systems to guarantee accurate and fair elections.
+At California Common Cause, we are committed to defending voting rights, making the ballot box accessible for all eligible voters, and safeguarding our voting systems to guarantee accurate and fair elections.
 Every election year, we mobilize volunteers to help our fellow Californians navigate the voting process and cast their votes without obstruction, confusion, or intimidation.

-California Common Cause runs an Election Protection program is not affiliated with any party, candidate or issue campaign.
+California Common Cause runs an Election Protection program that is not affiliated with any party, candidate or issue campaign.

 You can use the voting tools above to verify your voter registration, find out if you are eligible to vote, register to vote, get election reminders and more.

 For several election cycles, California Common Cause and Common Cause state organizations across the country have teamed up with the nonpartisan Election Protection Coalition to push election preparedness issues before Election Day and run a national election protection hotline for voters to call with any problems they encounter.

 In the most recent 2020 general election, we deployed over 500 poll monitors to 1,200+ voting locations in Los Angeles, Orange, Riverside, San Bernardino, and San Diego counties over 3 days, including Election Day.
 We fielded reports from our poll monitors and worked with our volunteers, partners, and state and county elections officials to address issues that arose at voting locations in real-time.
 Our in-person poll monitoring program was supplemented by our text banking and social media monitoring programs, which focused on making sure that voters were aware of their options for casting a ballot in the pandemic.